istio-ecosystem/sail-operator/tests/e2e/README.md

 ```

 ### Sub-Tests
-The test suite can have multiple levels of sub-tests.
+The test suite can have multiple levels of subtests.
 The `Describe` block is used to group tests together.
 The `Context` block is used to group tests that share the same context.
 The `When` block is used to group tests that share the same action.
 The `It` block is used to define the test itself.
-So, the test suite can have multiple levels of sub-tests.
+So, the test suite can have multiple levels of subtests.

 For example:
 ```go